discos/doc/user/srt/source/Backend.rst

 SARDARA
 =======
-This is a ROACH-based spectrometer.
+This is a ROACH-based spectrometer, now fully integrated in DISCOS.
 In order to configure it, select it with the chooseBackend command as described above and use one of the following commands in the operatorInput: